nethra317/GreenCupCafe/README.md

 - organic coffee beans
 - latte art café
 - specialty coffee drinks

-> Note: The actual `<title>` and meta description are present in `index.html`.
+- Impo: The actual `<title>` and meta description are present in `index.html`.
 Use the alternate titles within page content or test them in A/B tests.

 ### Part 3 — Social Media & Digital Marketing
 **Instagram caption (≤ 30 words):**